zX3no/zX3no/README.md

     ### A list of yaw values used in video games.
 Currently websites like www.mouse-sensitivity.com offer this but the values are not public.
 Some of the features are also payed.
 * ## [Config](https://github.com/zX3no/zX3no/tree/main/Config)
     ### A collect of config files for various programs.
 Will be used for automating my windows install since it breaks so often.
 See: [PythonAutomaticInstaller](https://github.com/zX3no/PythonAutomaticInstaller).
 Project is *on hold* because of the limitations of [subprocess](https://docs.python.org/3/library/subprocess.html).
+* ## MPD on window with ncmpcpp on WSL
+    ### Tutorial on how to configure MPD and ncmpcpp to work on windows with wsl.
+TODO
 * ## Unnamed Game
     ### In early stages, over the past year I've used Unreal Engine and Unity.
 Both of which have given me trouble, however Unity seems to be the better choice.
 I *could* work on my own engine however  that would be a waste of time, I'm better off working around the issues.
     ### Current Goals